Human factors in diving equipment design: Cutting tools

 The primary function of diver cutting tools is to deal with entanglement by lines or nets.
-Preferably the tool should be accessible to both hands, and should be capable of cutting the diver free from any entanglement hazard predicted at the dive site.
+The tool should be accessible to both hands, and should be capable of cutting the diver free from any entanglement hazard predicted at the dive site.
 Many divers carry a cutting tool as standard equipment, and it may be required by code of practice as default procedure.
 When entanglement risk is high, backup cutting tools may be required.